 Allowing more direct commerce has been put forward as a suggested channel through which Pinterest revenue growth can be fostered.
 Pinterest has, however, chosen to double down on the image discovery that has traditionally been its MO rather than focus on storefront features.

 In contrast to some of Pinterest’s overambitious targets outlined below, Pinterest ad revenue exceeded eMarketer’s expectations in 2018 (perhaps more conservative as a consequence of said overambition).
-These predictions, published in October 2018 predict that Pinterest ad revenue will cross the $1 billion mark by 2020.
+These predictions, published in October 2018 predicted that Pinterest ad revenue will cross the $1 billion mark by 2020.
+As it stood, it crossed the nine-figure threshold in 2019.

-The same set of predictions also anticipates that average revenue per user will increase to just shy of $12/user by 2020, from $5.32 in 2017.
-This still, notes eMarketer, would leave it well shy of the $135/user commanded by Facebook in 2018, or the $58 from Instagram.
+The eMarketer predictions mentioned above seem to be operating on a different scale, anticipating that average revenue per US user will increase to just shy of $12/user by 2020, from $5.32 in 2017.
+This still, notes eMarketer, would leave it well short of the $135/user commanded by Facebook in 2018, or the $58 from Instagram.

 On the other hand, it’s analogous with Snapchat’s $7.81.